-All allegations against staff, supply staff, volunteers and contractors will be managed in line with the school's Allegations of Abuse Against Staff Policy - a copy of which will be provided to, and understood by, all staff.
+All allegations against staff, supply staff, volunteers and contractors will be managed in line with the school's complaints Policy and Staff Disciplinary Policy - copies of which will be provided to, and understood by, all staff.
 The school will ensure all allegations against staff, including those who are not employees of the school, are dealt with appropriately and that the school liaises with the relevant parties.

-When managing allegations against staff, the school will recognise the distinction between allegations that meet the harms threshold and allegations that do not, also known as "low-level concerns", as defined in the Allegations of Abuse Against Staff Policy.
+When managing allegations against staff, the school will recognise the distinction between allegations that meet the harms threshold and allegations that do not, also known as "low-level concerns".
 Allegations that meet the harms threshold include instances where staff have:

-• Behaved in a way that has harmed a child, or may have harmed a child.

-- Committed or possibly committed a criminal offence against or related to a child. - Behaved towards a child in a way that indicates they may pose a risk of harm to children. - Behaved, or may have behaved, in a way that indicates they may not be suitable to work with children. - Low-level concerns will be handled in line with the schools' Reporting Low-level Concerns Policy. - 5.10.5 There may be up to 3 strands in considering a concern or allegation: - A police investigation of a criminal offence - Enquiries and assessment by children's social care about whether a child or young person is in need of services, including safeguards - Consideration of disciplinary action in respect of the individual.
+- Behaved in a way that has harmed a child, or may have harmed a child. - Committed or possibly committed a criminal offence against or related to a child. - Behaved towards a child in a way that indicates they may pose a risk of harm to children. - Behaved, or may have behaved, in a way that indicates they may not be suitable to work with children. - Low-level concerns will be handled in line with the schools' Reporting Low-level Concerns Policy.

+There may be up to 3 strands in considering a concern or allegation:

+- A police investigation of a criminal offence - Enquiries and assessment by children's social care about whether a child or young person is in need of services, including safeguards - Consideration of disciplinary action in respect of the individual.

-Concerns can be raised through the Wargrave House 'Cause for Concern' system (see Section 6) however subsequent action will follow specific LADO procedures as outlined in appendix 10.
+Concerns can be raised through the Wargrave House Cause for Concern' system, however subsequent action will follow specific LADO procedures as outlined in appendix 10.

-6. Procedure
+Procedure

-6.1 Initial Concerns
+Initial Concerns

-- 6.1.1 All staff at Wargrave House maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff should always act in the best interests of the child. - 6.1.2 Knowing what to look for is vital to the early identifications of abuse and neglect.
-If staff are unsure, they should always speak to the DSL or DDSL. - 6.1.3 If staff have any concerns about a child (as opposed to a child being in immediate danger see paragraph 6.2.1) they must notify the (Operational) DDSL immediately.
+All staff at Wargrave House maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a child, staff should always act in the best interests of the child.

+Knowing what to look for is vital to the early identifications of abuse and neglect.
+If staff are unsure, they should always speak to the DSL or DDSL.

+If staff have any concerns about a child (as opposed to a child being in immediate danger) they must notify the (Operational) DDSL immediately.
 In their absence any other member of the safeguarding team or the most senior member of staff on site at that time (including on-call, out of hours).
-A written record 'cause for concern' should be completed in respect of this (appendix 3). - 6.1.4 A member of staff who suspects another adult is behaving inappropriately in such a way that a young person may be put at risk should also inform the DSL immediately. (see Policy no. 14) - 6.1.5 In the case that the concern is about the DSL, this should be raised with the Chief Executive Officer and the Chair of Governors. - 6.1.6 In all cases the DSL must follow the guidance in Keeping Children Safe in Education DfE 2021 and St Helens LSCB.
+A written record "cause for concern' should be completed in respect of this (appendix 3).

+A member of staff who suspects another adult is behaving inappropriately in such a way that a young person may be put at risk should also inform the DSL immediately.
+In the case that the concern is about the DSL, this should be raised with the Chief Executive Officer and the Chair of Governors.

+In all cases the DSL must follow the guidance in Keeping Children Safe in Education DfE 2022 and St Helens LSCB.

-The host authority (St Helens LSCB) procedures detail local policy (www.sthelenslscb.org.uk).
+The host authority (St Helens LSCB) procedures detail local policy.
 Where appropriate it may also be necessary to consult the student's home authority/allocated social worker also.